mustafa-kapadia1483/hotstar-enhancer/README.md

 An simple extension to remove the hotstar / live watermark when a video is viewed in full screen on hotstar.com

+## Features

+1. Remove Hotstar Watermark on Player
+2. Improved subtitles styling by removing the black background for subtitles and giving it text stroke.

 ## Why did I create this extension ?

 I have a OLED laptop and me overthing about OLED burn in combined with the irritation I felt when I saw the watermark even for movies / shows I decided to create this extension for me and my friends.
+Also I really hated the black background on subtitles which felt unnecessary & irritating while watching content.

 ## How to Install this Extension ?